daireto/sqlactive/docs/api/active-record-mixin.md

 def offset(offset: int) -> AsyncQuery[Self]
 ```

-> Applies an OFFSET clause to the query.
+> Apply one OFFSET criteria to the query.

 > **Parameters**